RichardKnop/machinery/README.md

 ### Keeping Results

-If you have configured a result backend, the task states will be persisted.
+If you configure a result backend, the task states and results will be persisted.
 Possible states:

 ```go
 const (